ergin3d/ThirdPersonControllerAI/README.md

 - Select PlayerArmature
 - Remove ThirdPersonController, BasicRigidBodyPush, StarterAssetsInputs, PlayerInput.
 - Add NavMeshAgent
-- Add ThirdPersonController Script
+- Add ThirdPersonControllerAI Script
-- Add an (empty) GameObject and Set ThirdPersonController's target with it.
+- Add an (empty) GameObject and Set ThirdPersonControllerAI's target to it.
 - Hit Play.

 You can access ThirdPersonControllerAI using